citiususc/construe/README.md

 ## License

-This project is licensed under the terms of the [GPL v3 license](LICENSE).
+This project is licensed under the terms of the [AGPL v3 license](LICENSE).